Luther College (Iowa)

-Luther College is a private Lutheran liberal arts college in Decorah, Iowa.
+Luther College is a private Lutheran liberal arts college in Decorah, Iowa, United States.
 Established as a Lutheran seminary in 1861 by Norwegian immigrants, the school today is an institution of the Evangelical Lutheran Church in America.
 The upper campus was listed as the Luther College Campus Historic District on the National Register of Historic Places in 2021.

 History

 On October 10, 1857, the Norwegian Evangelical Lutheran Church (NELC) created a seminary to supply ministers for Norwegian congregations in the Upper Midwest.
 Until the seminary was established in 1861, students studied at Concordia Seminary in St. Louis, Missouri.
-On October 14, 1859, the Rev. Peter Laurentius Larsen was appointed professor to the Norwegian students at Concordia by the NELC.
+On October 14, 1859, Peter Laurentius Larsen was appointed professor to the Norwegian students at Concordia by the NELC.

 Upon the closing of the seminary in April 1861, at the start of the Civil War, the NELC decided to open its own college that fall in a former parsonage at Halfway Creek, Wisconsin, just north of La Crosse, Wisconsin, and close to present-day Holmen, Wisconsin.
 On September 1, 1861, classes officially began with an enrollment of 16.
-The following year classes moved to Decorah, Iowa, with NELC Pastor Ulrik Vilhelm Koren successfully arranging the college's relocation and permanent settlement.
+The following year classes moved to Decorah, Iowa, with NELC pastor Ulrik Vilhelm Koren successfully arranging the college's relocation and permanent settlement.

 In 1866, a group of students signed a "bill of rights" criticizing the rigid schedule, the rules about going downtown, the lack of windows in some of the sleeping rooms, and the woodcutting and shoe-shining chores, concluding that "there was not enough freedom."
 The leader of the group, 18-year-old Rasmus Anderson, was expelled.
 This event was viewed as a rebellion and "the worst of sins" by the pastors assembled in a pastoral conference shortly after.

 In 1905, Carlo A. Sperati, an 1888 graduate of Luther, became the music director of the college and developed the Luther College Concert Band, founded in 1878, on the model of the wind ensemble pioneered by John Philip Sousa.
 Under Sperati, the band undertook several tours of Europe, their first in 1914, earning international acclaim for their musical talent.
 Sperati remained on the faculty until his death in 1945.

-In 1932, Luther College dropped its mandatory study of the classics and embraced the modern concept of the liberal arts education.
-Due to financial constraints associated with the Great Depression, the college decided to admit women as students in 1936.
-During the 1960s Luther constructed several new campus buildings and adopted a 4-1-4 semester schedule (two 4-month semesters with a 1-month session between them).
+In 1932, Luther College administrators dropped the mandatory study of the classics and embraced the modern concept of the liberal arts education.
+Due to financial constraints associated with the Great Depression, the college's leaders decided to admit women as students in 1936.
+During the 1960s, several new campus buildings were constructed and college administrators adopted a 4-1-4 semester schedule (two 4-month semesters with a 1-month session between them).

 In 1964, Luther's museum collection became separate from the college and was established as the Norwegian-American Museum.
 Now known as Vesterheim Norwegian-American Museum, it is the largest and most comprehensive museum in the United States devoted to a single immigrant group.
 Nordic Fest, started in 1967, grew from Luther College Women's Club's annual celebration of Norwegian Constitution Day.